Version2beta/talks/how_to_hire_a_software_engineer/how_to_hire_a_software_engineer.md

 At OC Tanner, we have an excellent cafeteria with an executive chef we recruited away from one of the best restaurants in the area, and while the daily menu may not be a modernist delight, the food is good.
 More important than the food, though, is that I can make an open invitation to a dozen or more other developers, potential coworkers for the candidate.
 This gives my candidate a great opportunity to meet the team informally, and gives me a chance to watch how the candidate relates to my team.

+[ slide

-[slide: Lunch for the Win!]
+Lunch for the Win!

+]

 The lunch interview is an opportunity for you to learn about us from a diverse group of people working here.
 Take advantage of that.
 Ask questions, get to know people.
 Try to be outgoing.

 It's a safe place, and we want you to like us.

+[ slide

-[slide: The language skills interview, Interviewers and hiring managers]
+The language skills interview, Interviewers and hiring managers

+]

 We use a variety of programming languages on different projects: Java, Scala, Javascript, Coffeescript, Ruby, and Erlang in my area alone.
 We want to hire and train developers to be exceptionally competent, often in several languages.

 We want to know what language a candidate uses, and how competently they're able to use them.
 We'll probably look for one or more languages in our list, or similar to the languages in our list.
 We might also look for candidates who have experience in langauges we think brings a good perspective to their work.

+[ slide

-[slide: The language skills interview for the win!
-Be competent.]
+The language skills interview for the win!
+Be competent.

+]

 This is a coding interview, and you should expect to have a coding problem to solve.
 Ideally, you'll do this interview on your own laptop using an environment you're comfortable with, while pairing with one of our engineers.